 Dental Implants – Spring, TX

-Missing teeth affects millions of Americans every year, especially once they hit a certain age.
-Approximately 40 million are missing all of their teeth, making basic tasks like eating and speaking incredibly difficult.
-If you want to smile like you used to but don’t want to settle for dentures or bridges that don’t address the underlying issues tied to tooth loss, dental implants from Dr. Kuykendall may be the solution for you.
-Contact our office and get started planning your treatment!
+Tooth loss affects millions of Americans every year, especially once they hit a certain age.
+Approximately 40 million adults in the U.S. are missing all of their teeth, making basic tasks like eating and speaking incredibly difficult.
+If you want to smile like you used to but don’t want to settle for dentures or dental bridges that don’t address the underlying issues tied to tooth loss, then dental implants in Spring, TX might be the solution for you.
+Plus, Dr. Joshua Kuykendall can complete every step of the dental implant process under one roof.
+Contact our dental office and get started on rebuilding your smile!